m5stack/aws-iot-kit-tutorials/workshop/content/Smart spaces/Working with ML models/_index.en.md

 ## Chapter introduction
 By the end of this chapter, your serverless application should do the following:
-* Consumes a machine learning model that translates new thermostat messages into inferences of roomOccupancy
+* Consume a machine learning model that translates new thermostat messages into inferences of roomOccupancy.

 ## How to set up the serverless infrastructure
 The following steps will walk you through creation of a serverless function in AWS Lambda.
-The function defines a small bit of code that expect device shadow messages from IoT Core, transform the message into the format used with your ML endpoint, then invoke your ML endpoint to return the classification of *roomOccupancy* and the confidence score of the inference.
+The function defines a small bit of code that expects device shadow messages from IoT Core, transforms the message into the format used with your ML endpoint, then invokes your ML endpoint to return the classification of *roomOccupancy* and the confidence score of the inference.

 1. From the AWS Lambda console, choose **Create function**.
-2. Provide a name for your function.
+2. Enter a name for your function.
 Further steps assume the name `classifyRoomOccupancy`.
 3. Under *Runtime*, select *Python 3.8*.
 4. Choose **Create function**.
 5. Under *Function code*, in the file *lambda_function.py*, copy and paste the following code to replace the placeholder code: